Traditional Lacto-Fermented Sauerkraut

 This was my mother’s reaction when I offered for her to try some Lacto-fermented veggies back in the early stages of my healing journey… I kid you not. :-D

 I mean, she has a point!
-When I used to think of “fermented” foods, the first thing that came to mind was something that has been sitting around a while.
+When I used to think of “fermented” foods, the first thing that came to mind was something that has been sitting around for a while.
 (That’s technically not wrong!).
 But there’s so much more to fermentation than this.

 What is fermentation?